Managing mobile production-inventory systems influenced by a modulation process: Introduction

-We consider approximate dynamic programming approaches that do not rely on maintaining the cost function's lookup table over the entire horizon to find good heuristic solutions to the multi-location mobile capacity and inventory control problem \cite{Powell2012,Ryzhov2012,Secomandi2001,Goodson2017,adpbook}.
-In particular, we are interested in rollout based heuristics which are known to perform well on dynamic systems with stochasticity as suggested in \cite{Secomandi2001} for solving the vehicle routing problem with stochastic demands. \citet{Goodson2017} provide a systematic classification-aimed analysis of rollout policies.
-Additionally, the literature suggests that centralized control is expected to perform better than decentralized control from a solution-quality perspective; however, there is an inherent tradeoff between solution quality and computational expense \citep{Kouvelis1997TheSystem,Bernstein2005,Bernstein2006}.
+We consider approximate dynamic programming approaches that do not rely on maintaining the cost function's lookup table over the entire horizon to find good heuristic solutions to the multi-location mobile capacity and inventory control problem \cite{Powell2012,Ryzhov2012,Secomandi2001,Goodson2017,adpbook, Apostolos1997}.
+In particular, we are interested in rollout based heuristics which are known to perform well on dynamic systems with stochasticity as suggested in \cite{Secomandi2001} for solving the vehicle routing problem with stochastic demands.
+Goodson \textit{ et al.} \cite{Goodson2017} provide a systematic classification-aimed analysis of rollout policies.
+Additionally, the literature suggests that centralized control is expected to perform better than decentralized control from a solution-quality perspective; however, there is an inherent tradeoff between solution quality and computational expense \cite{Kouvelis1997TheSystem,Bernstein2005,Bernstein2006}.
 In the current paper, we propose and analyze a decentralized control policy that performs comparably with a more computationally intensive centralized control policy.
+Needed foundational results can be found in the appendices.